 For addicts and alcoholics in recovery, codependence can be a vital stumbling block.
 In a codependent relationship, the other person becomes the most important thing.
 As a result, this can lead to skipping meetings to spend time with them or, in extreme cases, relapsing when the relationship ends or if the other person starts using drugs again.
 To maintain recovery, addicts and alcoholics must balance their relationships with their program.

-For addicts and alcoholics in recovery, there are several options for coping with and reducing codependence.
+For addicts and alcoholics in recovery, there are several options for coping with and reducing codependence and managing this destructive behavior.
 For example, the twelve-step program Codependents Anonymous offers mutual support and accountability to help members establish healthy relationships.
-Individual, and even couple’s therapy, can also help deal with issues like codependence, resentment, and unhealthy balances in relationships.
+Individual, and even couple’s therapy, can also help deal with codependency, resentment, and unhealthy balances in relationships.

 Family members and loved ones often face difficulty with codependence when a loved one enters treatment.
 Many desire new, healthier relationships, but don’t have the tools or support they need to create new habits.
 Thus, at Lighthouse Recovery Institute, we offer a specific, in-depth family program.

 Generally, this includes contact with our family support liaison, family therapy sessions, and regular contact with therapists throughout your loved one’s treatment.
 Thus, our goal is to help the whole family recover and move into honest relationships.